denmitchell/EDennis.AspNetCore.Base/README.md

 ## Constraints
 - Currently, the libraries have minimal exception-handling.
 - Currently, the ApiLauncher will simply fail if the target port for an API is unavailable.
+- In order for the ApiLauncher to work appropriately with spot-testing a master Api (one that calls other APIs), the master Api must be launched using the project profile (with a port in an acceptable range), rather than IIS Express.